manasasinghekar/Lending_Club_Interest_Rate_Prediction/README.md

 * Download the folder and run the .ipynb files using Jupyter Notebook
 * The source file is too large, you can access it via below link:
  https://lending-club-loan-dataset.s3.amazonaws.com/dataset/loan.csv
- * The LC Dictinary file gives a detailed explanations of the dataset columns
+ * The LC Dictionary file gives a detailed explanations of the dataset columns